Bucky24/node-php/README.md

 * $_POST - all valid values
 * $_SERVER['REQUEST_URI']
 * $_SESSION - any previously set session value (that can be serialized to JSON)
+    * Note that in order to make this currently work, session_start is called before any PHP code is run.
+In order to prevent errors you may need to check session status before starting the session yourself.

 ## .htaccess
 The module provides extremely limited .htaccess parsing: